OurRevolutionMassachusetts/rcv/README.md

 # columns holding the actual votes, and how to refer to them in results
 vote_cols = {
-    'Select your preference for ORMA gubernatorial endorsement.
-[Bob Massie]':      'Bob Massie', 'Select your preference for ORMA gubernatorial endorsement.
-[Jay Gonzalez]':    'Jay Gonzalez', 'Select your preference for ORMA gubernatorial endorsement.
-[No Endorsement]':  'No Endorsement' }
+    'Select your preference for the election.
+[Pheobus Apollo]':      'Phoebus Apollo', 'Select your preference for the election.
+[Pallas Athene]':      'Pallas Athene', 'Select your preference for ORMA gubernatorial endorsement.
+[Poseidon Earthshaker]':  'Poseidon Earthshaker' }

 # create the Election object and feed it basic data from above